rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 ### 7.1.1 Declaring Foreign-Key Constraints

-A foreign key cosntraint is an assertion that values for certain attributes must make sense.
-In SQL we may decalre an attribute or attributes of one relation to be a `foreign key`, referencing some attribute(s) of a second relation.
+A foreign key constraint is an assertion that values for certain attributes must make sense.
+In SQL we may declare an attribute or attributes of one relation to be a `foreign key`, referencing some attribute(s) of a second relation.
 The implication of this declaration is twofold:

-1. The referenced attribute(s) of the second realtion must be declared UNIQUE or the PRIMARY KEY for this relation.
+1. The referenced attribute(s) of the second relation must be declared UNIQUE or the PRIMARY KEY for this relation.
 2. Values of the foreign key appearing in the first relation must also appear in the referenced attributes of some tuple.

 As for primary keys, we have two ways to declare a foreign key:

-1. If the foreign key is a single attribute we may follow its name and type by a declaration that it *references" some attribute of some talbe.
+1. If the foreign key is a single attribute we may follow its name and type by a declaration that it *references" some attribute of some table.
 The form of the declaration is

     ```sql
         REFERENCES <table>(<attribute>)